 Once you begin a conversation on crashes, talk to your child about what happens immediately after a crash.
 Who will be there?
 What sounds will they hear?
 What can they expect?

-Also take time to talk about what your child should do immediately following the crash.
+Also, take the time to talk about what your child should do immediately following the crash.
 In many cases, children will be scared and are likely to cry or scream.
 Talk to your child about how to stay calm and let you know that he or she is hurt or safe.

 3. Talk about emergency help and witnesses